EvolSoft/LFNToSFN/README.md

 `nasm -fbin LFNToSFN.asm -o LFNToSFN.COM`

 *Edit and use this code as you like in your own OS.
 Currently it uses DOS interrupt 21h (Because we need it for our DOS).
-Don't forget to remove `org 100h` if you aren't compiling it as COM file*
+Don't forget to remove `org 100h` if you aren't compiling it as COM file.*